-The K-2 Visa allows the visa holder to enter the United States with the K1 visa holder for up to 90 days to then file for Adjustment of Status (to become a Legal Permanent Resident of the U.S.).
+The K2 Visa allows the child to enter the United States with the K1 visa holder (usually the parent) for up to 90 days to then file for Adjustment of Status (to become a Legal Permanent Resident of the U.S.).

-If the marriage doesn’t take place, both the K2 visa holder (the child) and the K1 visa holder (the parent) will need to leave the united states before the I-94 expires (90 days).
+If the marriage doesn’t take place, both the K2 visa holder (the child) and the K1 visa holder (the parent) will need to leave the united states before their I-94 expires (90 days).

-After filing for Adjustment of Status they may reside in the US beyond the 90 day K2 Visa validity while their Adjustment of Status application is processed.
+After filing for Adjustment of Status they can live in the US beyond the 90 days that the K2 visa is valid for while their Adjustment of Status application is processed.

 The K2 visa holder must be under 21 and unmarried to be eligible for the visa.
 You will not need to file separate I-129F application for each child that will be going to the US with you, but instead, you must include them on a single I-129F that you will fill out for yourself.

 U.S. citizens who will be getting married to a foreign national in the United States can petition for a K1 fiancé(e) visa and the K2 child visa.

 If the child is biologically related to the US citizen, they may be able to claim US citizenship and bypass the K2 visa process.
 I will discuss this more below.

 The child must be unmarried and under the age of 21 at the time the petition is submitted.
 You will need to prove this by providing the birth certificate of your child as evidence.
 Don’t try to lie about your child’s age if they are older than 21, it’s better to apply for a relative visa after K1 parent has adjusted status and received your green card.